-Open University students are not just in Scotland; we have over 175,000 students enrolled with us, including more than 7,000 students studying overseas.
+Open University students are not just in Scotland; we have over 168,000 students in the UK, Europe and across the rest of the world.

-The OU is the largest academic institution in the UK by student headcount, qualifies as one of Europe's largest universities, and is among the world's 40 largest universities.
+The OU is the largest academic institution in the UK by student headcount.

-Through its International Development Fund, the Scottish Government has supported The OU in delivering Access to Teaching Saltire Scholarships, which provided a pathway for rural women in Malawi into teaching.
+Through its International Development Fund, the Scottish Government is supporting the OU in delivering ZEST, a continuing professional development programme for primary school teachers in Zambia.

 The OU is a world leader in developing technology to increase access to education on a global scale.
-This includes free study units on OpenLearn which, to date, has had more than 39 million visits; materials on iTunes U which have recorded more than 70 million downloads; and The OU YouTube channel which has had over 30 million views since it was launched in 2008.
+This includes free study units on OpenLearn which, to date, has had over 67 million unique visitors; materials on iTunes U which have recorded over 73 million downloads and streams; over 1 million downloads on Amazon Kindle; and The OU YouTube channel which has had 47 million video views.